danhud/Logo_Identifier/README.md

 ### Testing

-I tested the model on a collection of 68 images of band merch that I took screens shots of.
-In this set, not all the bands were included in my dataframe, and some of the logos for bands in the dataframe had since been changed.
-Nonetheless, it achieved 81% accuracy on this test set.
+I tested the model on a collection of 68 images of band merch that I took screensshots of.
+Not all the bands in this collectetion were included in my dataframe, and some of the logos for bands in the dataframe had since been changed.
+Nonetheless, it achieved 81% accuracy.
 The images I used are in the ```Test Images``` folder.

 ### Outlook